 Tombili was a beloved cat citizen of Istanbul and roamed on her street for almost 10 years.
 She became an internet celebrity when his famous pose is posted on the net.
 Tombili means chubby in Turkish and she is called as Tombili by her fellow humans for obvious reasons.
-A statue was erected on her favorite spot for her memory after her death.
+A statue was erected on her favourite spot for her memory after her death.

 People loved her so much.
 She became a mascot for the street with her laid back lifestyle.
-After her death, people started a petition to honour her and collected more than 17000 signature, which let them to erect the statue in October 2016.
+After her death, people started a petition to honour her and collected more than 17000 signature, which let them erect the statue in October 2016.
 I am not quite sure if it is the only street cat statue in the world, but it took attention from the media all over the world.

-Unfortnately, not everyone values the friendship between Tombili and fellow humans.
+Unfortunately, not everyone values the friendship between Tombili and fellow humans.
 The statue was stolen in November in the same year, almost within a month after its opening.
 It sparked an outrage.
 Social media outlets were flooded with anger from people condemning the culprits.

 Kadikoy municipality, the council which erected the statue, twitted “It is stolen” with a crying cat emoji: